-- sequential functions (many people: Jean Vuillemin, Vladimir Sazonov, Robin Milner) but does not give a CCC - stable functions (Gérard Berry, rediscovered by Jean-Yves Girard) CCC - sequential algorithms (Berry and Pierre-Louis Curien) CCC not functions - strong stability (Antonio Bucciarelli and E.), a CCC whose "type 1" morphisms are sequential - various game models not functions - combinations, refinements etc of the above.
+- sequential functions (many people: Jean Vuillemin, Vladimir Sazonov, Robin Milner) but does not give a CCC - stable functions (Gérard Berry, rediscovered by Jean-Yves Girard) CCC - sequential algorithms (Berry and Pierre-Louis Curien) CCC of sequential morphisms - not functions - strong stability (Antonio Bucciarelli and E.), a CCC of functions whose morphisms of type int^k → int are sequential - various game models not functions - combinations, refinements etc of the above.

 Jean-Yves Girard and DS - In the early 1980's, Girard develops a model of System F (a second-order typed λ-calculus he discovered 15 years earlier) using stable functions on qualitative domains. - He understands that, in this model, (1) standard implication can be decomposed using this new implication: (X ⇒ Y) = (!X -∞ Y) where X -∞ Y is a space of linear stable maps, - that (2) only very special qd's arise as interpretations of types: coherence spaces, - and that (3) linear stable maps between coherence spaces lead to involutive linear negation X → (X → ⊥).
 This is at the same time - the origin of Linear Logic - and a new approach to denotational semantics based on a notion of linear morphisms.
-Major influence on the development of game models in the 1990's.
+Major influence on the development denotational semantics (game models etc) and on the study of functional programming languages and of the Curry-Howard iso.
 For this reason, the linear logical structure of models is central in this lecture.
 Two basic intuitions about DS - Before LL: DS was considered as based on Domain Theory, which was considered as part of Topology because of Scott continuity.
 But with topological space having weak separation properties. - After LL: DS is closer to Linear Algebra.
 Although it is not always possible to add vectors...
 These two points of view still exist.
 Our lecture is clearly based on the second one.
 LL is everywhere!

 Many models appear to have a linear logical structure or have been directly defined as models of LL: - Scott semantics itself (Scott continuous functions on prime-algebraic complete lattices) though neither Scott nor Girard did notice - Hypercoherence semantics (strongly stable functions on hypercoherence spaces, accounting for sequentiality) - the relational model (objects are sets, morphisms are relations) - models based on linear algebra: Köthe spaces, finiteness spaces, probabilistic coherence spaces - and a large number of refinements or combinations of these models.
 Another great idea of Dana Scott: introduce a simple, Turing complete, functional programming language for defining denotational interpretations.
 This is PCF.
 Allows to study very cleanly the connection between operational semantics (execution of programs etc) and DS.
 The language PCF Lecture notes, Sections 1.1, 1.2 and 1.3 Syntax of PCF PCF = Programming Computable Functions Published for the first time in a paper by Gordon Plotkin in 1977.
-Our version of PCF A simply typed λ -calculus with one ground data-type (integers) and a fixpoint operator to implement general recursion. $$A, B, \ldots := \iota \mid A \Rightarrow B$$
+Our version of PCF A simply typed λ -calculus with one ground data-type (integers, type ι) and a fixpoint operator to implement general recursion. $$A, B, \ldots := \iota \mid A \Rightarrow B$$